saifudinbadani/doyouknowtriangles/README.md

 # doyouknowtriangles
- a gui application based on knowledge about triangle
+ a gui application about triangles